Publicly available content

 The duty of care under Workplace Health and Safety legislation (as applicable to each state and territory) extends to any employees with mental illness.
 An employer or manager is obliged to:

-- Identify possible workplace practices, actions or incidents which may cause, or contribute to, the mental illness of workers; and
+- identify possible workplace practices, actions or incidents which may cause, or contribute to, the mental illness of workers

 Recognising and promoting mental health is an essential part of creating a safe and healthy workplace.
 Managers should ensure that organisational priorities, practices, and workplace norms promote a mentally healthy workplace including:

-- Provide support to employees returning to work after taking time off for mental illness; and
+- provide support to employees returning to work after taking time off for mental illness

 The Institute’s Senior Counsellor Service provides confidential assistance to architects who may need guidance or advice on projects, client matters or in relation to their professional responsibilities (contact your local chapter).